How can people be declared righteous by God?

 Click here

-Based on this, people may have be initially declared righteous in the past, and may also be declared righteous beyond that
+Based on this, people can be initially declared righteous in the past, and can also be declared righteous beyond that.

 People can be declared righteous FROM SIN specifically.